elephantscale/es-training-new/course-outlines/terraform-advanced.md

 ## Detailed Outline

-* Why Terraform
+* Why Terraform - brief

     - The Rise of DevOps
     - What Is Infrastructure as Code?
-    - Ad Hoc Scripts
-    - Configuration Management Tools
-    - Server Templating Tools
-    - Orchestration Tools
-    - Provisioning Tools
-    - The Benefits of Infrastructure as Code
     - How Terraform Works
     - How Terraform Compares to Other IaC Tools
-    - Configuration Management Versus Provisioning
-    - Mutable Infrastructure Versus Immutable Infrastructure
-    - Procedural Language Versus Declarative Language
-    - Master Versus Masterless
-    - Agent Versus Agentless
-    - Large Community Versus Small Community
-    - Mature Versus Cutting Edge
-    - Using Multiple Tools Together
-    - Conclusion

-* Getting Started with Terraform
+* "Hello, World" with Terraform
-    - Setting Up Your AWS Account
+    - Setting Up Your Azure Account
     - Install Terraform
     - Deploy a Single Server
     - Deploy a Single Web Server
     - Deploy a Configurable Web Server
-    - Deploying a Cluster of Web Servers
-    - Deploying a Load Balancer
-    - Cleanup
-    - Conclusion

 * How to Manage Terraform State
     - What Is Terraform State?